fell-lucas/tea-challenge/README.md

 Edit and save files and see the service running in the container restart automatically.

-Seed the database with `pnpm re-seed`
+Seed the database with `pnpm re-seed` or through the API via Swagger UI at http://localhost:3000/docs

+I recommend using Swagger to play with the API and its various endpoints.
+Everything is fully documented in the Swagger UI.

+Run tests with `pnpm test`
 Run e2e tests with `pnpm test:e2e`

 ## 🚀 Production